Higher Penalties for Taxpayers Under Making Tax Digital: What You Need to Know

 • From day 31 onwards: a 10% annual penalty now applies, up from 4%, with daily interest added from this point

-Taxpayers that remain with self-assessment face a separate set of penalty rules.
+Taxpayers that remain with self-assessment face a separate set of penalty rules linked to traditional reporting expectations and non-digital processes where applicable, rather than full making tax digital compliance.

 The MTD Points-Based Penalty System

 Under MTD, HMRC now uses a points-based system for late submissions.
-Each time a required update or return is filed late, a penalty point may be added to your record.
+Each time a required update or return is filed late, a penalty point may be added to your record, particularly where making tax digital accountants systems are not properly managing deadlines.

 Once you reach a set number of points, a financial penalty is charged.
-Points do not automatically reset after a penalty is issued, which means ongoing late submissions can lead to repeated penalties.
+Points do not automatically reset after a penalty is issued, which means ongoing late submissions can lead to repeated penalties, especially for those not using structured mtd accounting processes.

 Why Penalties Can Be Higher Under MTD